 In Ries’s case, the lawsuit was filed against the e-cigarette distributor VapCigs, its wholesaler, Cartons 2 Go, and the Corona store where Ries bought the USD-charged device, Tobacco Expo.

-Ries and her husband were on their way to the airport when the woman decided to plug her electronic cigarette into the car’s charged.
+Ries and her husband were on their way to the airport when the woman decided to plug her electronic cigarette into the car’s charge.
 Unexpectedly, liquid started dripping from the battery before there were a loud bang and e-cigarette battery explosion.

 Flames caught Ries’s dress and the car’s seat on fire, leaving the 31-year-old woman with second-degree burns on her legs, buttocks, and hand in addition to emotional trauma.